DiegoF-G/python_exercises/README.md

 Only my python training, my playground.
 From a python course of [Curso em Video](https://www.cursoemvideo.com/curso/python-3-mundo-3/).
 In this repository, contains python files (and a package with modules and anothers packages) of each exercise that I did.
 I used the Pycharm IDE to program the contents of these files.
+The progamming paradigm used in this repository is basically the imperative and functional.
 Obs: I used camel case as the default variable and object names instead of sneak case, as is often.

 ## Summary of files